Codeine use while Breastfeeding

 Summary of Use during Lactation

-Maternal use of oral codeine while breastfeeding can cause infant drowsiness in a dose-dependent fashion, with pharmacogenetics possibly playing a role.
+Maternal use of oral narcotics during breastfeeding can cause infant drowsiness, central nervous system depression and even death, with pharmacogenetics possibly playing a role.
 Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics.
-Once the mother's milk comes in, it is best to use a nonnarcotic analgesic and limit the maternal dosage and duration of treatment with codeine (and combinations) to 4 days.
-Monitor the infant for drowsiness, adequate weight gain, and developmental milestones, especially in younger, exclusively breastfed infants.
+Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of oral codeine to 4 days at a low dosage with close infant monitoring.
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.
 Excessive sedation in the mother often correlates with excess sedation in the breastfed infant.
 Following these precautions can lower the risk of neonatal sedation.
 Other agents are preferred over codeine during breastfeeding.

 Codeine is metabolized via CYP2D6 to morphine (5%), norcodeine (15%), and further to codeine-6-glucuronide (80%) and morphine-6-glucuronide by UGT2B7.
 Codeine itself has very weak analgesic activity.
 The morphine and codeine-6-glucuronide metabolites are responsible for codeine's analgesic properties.
 Both CYP2D6 and UGT2B7 are subject to genetic variability which can alter the amount of active narcotic excreted into breastmilk.
 The plasma clearance of morphine is prolonged in newborn infants compared to older infants and children.